Frank Crum: Professional career

+2024 season

 After going unselected in the 2024 NFL draft, Crum was signed by the Denver Broncos as an undrafted free agent.
 He was also selected by the Birmingham Stallions as the eighth overall selection in the 2024 UFL draft on July 17.
 Crum made the Broncos' final 53-man roster ahead of the 2024 season.

 Prior to the Broncos' wild card matchup versus the Buffalo Bills, Crum was placed on the reserve/non-football injury list.

+2025 season

-In Week 11 of 2025 against the Kansas City Chiefs, Crum blocked an extra point attempt to keep the game within three points.
+In Week 11 against the Kansas City Chiefs, Crum blocked an extra point attempt to keep the game within three points.

+On January 17, 2026, in the Broncos' Divisional Round game against the Buffalo Bills, Crum caught a seven-yard touchdown pass from Bo Nix to record both the first reception and the first touchdown of his NFL career.

+2026 season

+On August 30, 2026, Crum was placed on injured reserve with a designation to return to start the season after suffering from a leg injury during the preseason.